 When the enthusiastic response came, Mike Gordon mentally filed it as a pivotal movement.
-Sitting across Jurgen Klopp, the Fenway Sports Group president felt a fusion of relief and elation as the manager co-signed and applauded the decision to appoint Michael Edwards as Liverpool’s sporting director.
+Sitting across from Jurgen Klopp, the Fenway Sports Group president felt a fusion of relief and elation as the manager co-signed and applauded the decision to appoint Michael Edwards as Liverpool’s sporting director.

 There was no need for Gordon to sell the idea or to delve into the finer details as the German believed it to be a deserved and progressive move.

 Klopp had already dovetailed excellently with Edwards during a 10-month transitional period after Ian Ayre, then the chief executive officer, publicly announced in March 2016 that he would be departing the club upon the expiry of his contract the following year.

 Gordon was initially concerned the CEO’s desire to leave could have an unsettling effect during a period of increasing positivity.

 Liverpool were finally led by the man the owners had coveted since 2011, there was greater stability across all departments and the Anfield side had just suffered defeat on penalties to Manchester City in the League Cup final, but had triumphed against Manchester United to progress to the Europa League quarters.

 Gordon did not want a deviation in the rising trajectory, but he need not have worried.

 Edwards seamlessly assumed football development responsibilities during the changeover and had long enjoyed Klopp’s respect as well as confidence given he’d been making big decisions on the recruitment end quite often since the 51-year-old was hired.